-Also as discussed above, the FAST Act contains the following competitive grant programs that are applicable to Solano county projects.
-These are competitive grant programs, and there is no assurance that any projects in Solano County will receive funding.
+Also as discussed previously, the FAST Act contains the following competitive grant programs that are applicable to Solano county projects.
+There is no assurance that any projects in Solano County will receive funding.

-- FASTLANE.
-Fixing America's Surface Transportation Long-term Achievement of National Efficiencies (FAST LANE) funds specifically designed to support the interstate movement cargo. - TIGER.
-The Transportation Investment Generating Economic Recovery (TIGER) grant program is another Federal transportation grant program that is designed to "supports innovative projects, including multi-modal and multi-jurisdictional projects, which are difficult to fund through traditional federal programs."
+- Infrastructure for Rebuilding America (INFRA).
+INFRA).
+Funds are specifically designed to support the interstate movement cargo. - Transportation Investment Generating Economic Recovery (BUILD) grant program.
+BUILD is another Federal transportation grant program that is designed to "support innovative projects, including multi-modal and multi-jurisdictional projects, which are difficult to fund through traditional federal programs."